Price

 Air

 There are regular and relatively cheap flights from Nice Airport which is 10-15 minutes from the Centre in Taxi or there is a bus which takes 30 minutes.
-If there are enough people going at the same time we will look at hiring transport or at very least organise taxi's for you.

 By Rail